Nick689/CustomPOS/Readme.md

 * Max number of item per invoice: 100 (limited by mysql connector)
 * Number of reference per item: 6 (can be extended)

 Demo version will use spreadsheets to store data.
 It will not have the same capability and security than SQL version.
-LibreOffice is limited to 1 million rows
+LibreOffice is limited to 1 million rows.
+It is planned for only one user.